-BU 1611 Basic Electricity 2 credits: 2 hours lecture/week
+BU 1611 Basic Electricity

 This course covers the basic concepts of AC and DC electricity.
 Included are voltage, current, resistance, and power usage in series, parallel, and combination circuits.
 Safety while working on high voltage circuits and equipment will also be discussed.
 To enroll in this course a student must be admitted into the BUM Program and have completed all BUM I courses with a grade of C or above.
-(Prerequisites: MATH 1015 or placement into MATH 0098 and MATH 1016).
+(Prerequisites: MATH 1015).

-BU 1621 Electrical Theory I 3 credits: 3 hours lecture/week
+BU 1621 Electrical Theory I

 This course covers wiring layout for general lighting circuit sand switches in residential applications.
 The basic theory of inductors, capacitors, resistors, SCRs, diodes, transistors, and AC electric motors is also presented.
 The student will also examine the basic design and installation of electric motor controls.
-(Prerequisites: Admission into BUM Program, Completion of all BUM I courses with a grade of C or above; MATH 1015 or placement test into MATH 0098 and MATH 1016).
+(Prerequisites: MATH 1015).

-BU 1631 Electrical Lab I 3 credits: 6 hours lab/week
+BU 1631 Electrical Lab I

 This course covers the basic theory, operation, and practical applications of industrial electronics, electric motors, AC-DC circuits and general wiring diagrams in commercial applications.
 In this course students will also learn motor control requirements including: control symbols, line diagrams, wiring diagrams, inlays, contacts, and starters.
-(Prerequisites: Admission into BUM Program, Completion all of BUM I courses with a grade of C or above; MATH 1015 or placement test into MATH 0098 and MATH 1016).
+(Prerequisites: MATH 1015).

-BU 1641 Electrical Theory II 3 credits: 3 hours lecture/week
+BU 1641 Electrical Theory II

 This course will allow students to continue to examine the basic design and installation of electric motor controls.
 The theory and applications of single-phase and three-phase transformers are also covered.
 The theory of programmable controllers and advanced motor controls is also presented.
-(Prerequisites: Admission into BUM Program, Completion of all BUM I courses with a grade of C or above; MATH 1015 or placement test into MATH 0098 and MATH 1016).
+(Prerequisites: MATH 1015).

-BU 1651 Electrical Lab II 3 credits: 6 hours lab/week
+BU 1651 Electrical Lab II

 This course provides the student with advanced motor control applications including jogging, counting, braking, plugging, reduced voltage starting, and latching relays.
 The theory, operation, installation, and practical application of programmable controllers are covered.
 Solid-state motor controls are also covered.
 Finally, the application and characteristics of single-phase and three-phase transformers are covered.
 To enroll in this course a student must be admitted into the BUM Program and have completed all BUM I courses with a grade of C or above.
-(Prerequisites: MATH 1015 or placement into MATH 0098 and MATH 1016).
+(Prerequisites: MATH 1015).